 It’s no secret that the right music can be the ultimate mood booster.
 Right now, everyone can use a little dose of live music in their life — even if it’s just to put on a quick smile.

 Why support United Way?

 For many people, feeding the kids, making the rent, and keeping the lights on is tougher than ever before due to the impacts of COVID-19.
 Food pantries are overwhelmed and millions of people who’ve lost hours or jobs need help getting by.
 United Way steps in to connect people and communities to available local resources that help provide relief.

-And now, we’re increasing our support of United Way by donating funds to help identify and solve Invisible Problems in communities around the country, particularly those who have been affected by racial and social economic inequalities.
+We also increased our support of United Way by donating funds to help identify and solve Invisible Problems in communities around the country, particularly those who have been affected by racial and social economic inequalities.
 Invisible Problems is a United Way campaign that listens to problems and elevates them to a team of innovators who help design solutions.
 What’s happening to your family, neighbors, or community?
 Submit your Invisible Problems at unitedway.ideascale.com.

 How can you help?

 At Ally, we firmly believe it’s our responsibility as corporate citizens to make a positive social impact on the world around us.
 This belief is embedded in the very fabric of our business and culture.
-Learn more about how we aim to spark positive change in world around us.
+Learn more about how we aim to spark positive change in the world around us.